hwang2006/distributed-training-on-perlmutter-using-horovod/README.md

 <p align="center"><img src="https://user-images.githubusercontent.com/84169368/218930936-f268ab50-c21d-411a-98d0-62ad98348010.png"/></p>

 ## Running Horovod interactively using Shifter
-You don't have to bother to deal with all the hassles of the Conda and Horovod, and just request an allocation of available nodes using the Slurm salloc command and run a horovod-enabled shifter container built on Permutter.
+You don't have to bother to deal with all the hassles of the Conda and Horovod, and just request an allocation of available nodes using the Slurm salloc command and run a horovod-enabled shifter container built on Perlmutter.
 That's it!
 ```
 perlmutter:login15>$ salloc --nodes 2 --qos interactive --time 01:00:00 --constraint gpu --gpus-per-node=4 --account=m1234_g